pjetrucha/goTo/README.md

 # goTo

-Function allows to scroll elements on page in a smooth, non-expensive way using rAF.
-By now it can scroll only verticaly in both direction.
+Function allows to scroll elements on page in a smooth, non-expensive way using rAF. ~~By now it can scroll only verticaly in both direction.~~ It supports both X and Y directions.

 ---